dongdai23/NLP-related/README.md

 Here are some NLP related code

 - All the data are open-sourced online.
+- Those codes are for POC purpose to show the capability of my NLP knowledge.
-- Those codes are POC code mostly focusing on modeling side of the NLP.
+- Codes are mostly focusing on modeling side of the NLP.